 What Is Acne?

-Acne is a disorder of pilosebaceous unit found in the skin.
-Sebaceous gland is often associated with a hair follicle and is known as a pilosebaceous unit.
+Acne is a basic disorder of the pilosebaceous unit found in the skin.
+The sebaceous gland with a hair follicle is known as a pilosebaceous unit.
 The most important lesion in acne is a comedone.
-Besides, papules, pustules, and nodules are also found.
-In common terms, these are all known as pimples.
-The sites of pimples include face, chest, back, and shoulders.
+Besides this, papules, pustules, and nodules are also found.
+In common terms, these are referred to as pimples.
+The locations where pimples occur include the face, chest, back, and shoulders.

 What Causes Pimples?